Sounds of Then: In popular culture

 The song was used in a Coca-Cola ad and in the 1987 feature film, North Shore.
-In the 2015 TV documentary-drama Australia: The Story of Us, the fragment from the chorus, "This is Australia", is sung frequently.
+In the 2015 TV documentary-drama Australia: The Story of Us, a snippet from the chorus is frequently played.

 An instrumental version sub-titled variously as: "Sounds of Then" (Instrumental) or (Surf mix) or (Mad Wax mix) had been used in the Quiksilver-sponsored cult surf film, Mad Wax (1984), for which Bidstrup was the musical director.
 The instrumental was later released as the B-side of their 1986 single, "Initiation".
 It was also added to the 1996 re-release of the main single (listed below) with an additional B-Side "Giver of Life".

 In 2016 the song was one of ten new tracks added to the National Film and Sound Archive's Sounds of Australia collection.

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Sounds of Then" was ranked number 7.

 Adam Brand and the Outlaws covered the song on the 2016 album Adam Brand and the Outlaws.
 Sarah Blasko covered the song in 2021 in a release as a single.
 Her rendition did not chart, but gained national exposure in Australia by being used in a television advertisement for Colorbond steel.